ashykhmat/jMetrics/README.md

 Metric | Description |
 ------------ | ------------- |
-Maintainability Index | Is a software metric which measures how maintainable (easy to support and change) the source code is.
+Maintainability Index (MI) | Is a software metric which measures how maintainable (easy to support and change) the source code is.
 Microsoft formula is used for calculation.
 A **high value means better maintainability**.
 Color coded ratings can be used to quickly identify trouble spots in your code.
 A **green rating is between 20 and 100** and indicates that the code has good maintainability.
 A **yellow rating is between 10 and 19** and indicates that the code is moderately maintainable.
 A **red rating is a rating lower than 9** and indicates low maintainability.
 More details about formula can be found on [Microsoft Official Website][]|
 Cyclomatic Complexity | Is a software metric (measurement), used to indicate the complexity of a program.
 It is a quantitative measure of the number of linearly independent paths through a program's source code. |
-Halstead Volume | Describes the size of the implementation of an algorithm. |
+Distinct Operators (n1)| Number of distinct operators. |
+Distinct Operands (n2)| Number of distinct operands. |
+Occurences of Operators (N1)| Total number of occurrences of operators. |
+Occurences of Operands (N2)| Total number of occurrences of operands.|
+Program Length (N) | The total number of operator occurrences and the total number of operand occurrences.
+N = N1 + N2 |
+Halstead Vocabulary (n)| The total number of unique operator and unique operand occurrences. n = n1 + n2|
+Estimated Length (N^) | Estimated program length.
+N^ = n1log2n1 + n2log2n2 |
+Purity Ratio (PR) | Ratio of estimated length and program length.
+PR = N^ / N |
+Program Difficulty (D) | This parameter shows how difficult to handle the program is.
+D = (n1 / 2) * (N2 / n2) |
+Programming Effort (E) | Measures the amount of mental activity needed to translate the existing algorithm into implementation in the specified program language.
+E = D * V |
+Programming Time (T) |  Shows time (in seconds) needed to translate the existing algorithm into implementation in the specified program language.|
+Halstead Volume (V) | Describes the size of the implementation of an algorithm.
+Proportional to program size, represents the size, in bits, of space necessary for storing the program.
+This parameter is dependent on specific algorithm implementation.
+The properties V, N, and the number of lines in the code are shown to be linearly connected and equally valid for measuring relative program size.
+V = Size * (log2 vocabulary) = N * log2(n) |
 Lines of Code | Describes total lines of code in the project. |
 Efferent Coupling (Ce) | The number of classes in other packages/classes that depend upon classes within the package/class is an indicator of the package/class's responsibility.
 Afferent couplings signal inward. |
 Afferent Coupling  (Ca)| The number of classes in other packages/classes that the classes in a package/class depend upon is an indicator of the package/class's dependence on externalities.
 Efferent couplings signal outward.|